Information For Authors

 - Each figure should be in a separate file.

-- Line illustrations should be submitted at 900?dpi.
+- Line illustrations should be submitted with a high resolution.

 - Color art must be saved as CYMK—not RGB.

-- A list of figure legends should be supplied at the end of the text file.
+- A list of figure legends should be supplied as a separate file under the file category entitled "Figure Legends."

 Please upload individual files of all manuscript material—do NOT upload a single PDF file containing all text, figure, and table files of your article.
 Once all individual files are uploaded on to Manuscript Central, the system will automatically create a single PDF proof for you and the peer-review process.